ultimate-pa/VEWIT2023-ConcurrencyGhosts/README.md

 * The [slides](Slides.pdf) of the talk

 * The [examples](examples) shown in the talk as proper C-programs.
-The folder contains the original program, the YAML-witness and the program that corresponds to this witness (by instrumenting the the witness).
+The folder contains the original program, the YAML-witness and the program that corresponds to this witness (by instrumenting the program with data from the witness, such as ghost variables).

 * The [YAML schema](witness.schema.json) of the witness proposal